Picture and cover from Tony's book Amazon.Com

 President of the United States, he clarified that our focus at the press

 conference would center around Tony, not around his potential presidency.

 Mr. Perot kept his word and focused on Tony the whole time we went.
-Of course, the highlight of the day was watching Tony break the world record that day in the Olympic Stadium stands.
+Of course, the day's highlight was watching Tony break the world record that day in the Olympic Stadium stands.

 It was also apparent that Mr. Perot saw what Tony could do to inspire others, including the veteran community, on that day in 1996.
 Thus began a new chapter of helping not only Paralympic Athletes but disabled veterans as well.